echonoshy/floodnet-segmentation/README.md

+Sure, here are some suggestions to add fun and relevant icons to your report:

-# FloodNet Dataset Image Semantic Segmentation Technical Report
+# 🚀 FloodNet Dataset Image Semantic Segmentation Technical Report

-## Introduction
+## 🌟 Introduction

 This code and its associated content were developed to implement an image semantic segmentation task on the supervised FloodNet dataset.
 The goal is to design a simple framework that allows for quick model construction, training, prediction, and visualization.

-### Experiment Environment
+### ⚙️ Experiment Environment
 - MacOS 14.4
 - Linux
   - PyTorch: 2.1.0